SnowflurrySDK/Snowflurry.jl/CONTRIBUTING.md

 ## Code Testing Standards

-When a pull request is created or updated, various automatic checks will run to ensure that the change won't break Snowflake and meets our coding standards.
+When a pull request is created or updated, various automatic checks will run to ensure that the change won't break Snowflurry and meets our coding standards.

 Cirq contains a continuous integration tool to verify testing.
 See our [development page](docs/dev/development.md) on how to run the continuous